Potassium chlorate: Uses

 The safe performance of this reaction requires very pure reagents and careful temperature control.
 Molten potassium chlorate is an extremely powerful oxidizer and spontaneously reacts with many common materials such as sugar.
-Explosions have resulted from liquid chlorates spattering into the latex or PVC tubes of oxygen generators, as well as from contact between chlorates and hydrocarbon sealing greases.
+Explosions have resulted from liquid chlorates spattering into the latex or PVC tubes of oxygen generators and from contact between chlorates and hydrocarbon sealing greases.
 Impurities in potassium chlorate itself can also cause problems.
-When working with a new batch of potassium chlorate, it is advisable to take a small sample (~1 gram) and heat it strongly on an open glass plate.
-Contamination may cause this small quantity to explode, indicating that the chlorate should be discarded.

 Potassium chlorate is used in chemical oxygen generators (also called chlorate candles or oxygen candles), employed as oxygen-supply systems of e.g. aircraft, space stations, and submarines, and has been responsible for at least one plane crash.
-A fire on the space station Mir was traced to oxygen generation candles that use a similar lithium perchlorate.
 The decomposition of potassium chlorate was also used to provide the oxygen supply for limelights.

 Potassium chlorate is used also as a pesticide.
 In Finland it was sold under trade name Fegabit.

 Potassium chlorate can react with sulfuric acid to form a highly reactive solution of chloric acid and potassium sulfate:

-2 KClO3 + H2SO4 → 2 HClO3 + K2SO4

 The solution so produced is sufficiently reactive that it spontaneously ignites if combustible material (sugar, paper, etc.) is present.

-In schools, molten potassium chlorate is used in the dramatic screaming jelly babies, Gummy bear, Haribo, and Trolli candy demonstration where the candy is dropped into the molten salt.
+In schools, molten potassium chlorate is used in screaming jelly babies, Gummy bear, Haribo, and Trolli candy demonstration where the candy is dropped into the molten salt.

 In chemical labs it is used to oxidize HCl and release small amounts of gaseous chlorine.

-Insurgents in Afghanistan also use potassium chlorate extensively as a key component in the production of improvised explosive devices.
+Militant groups in Afghanistan also use potassium chlorate extensively as a key component in the production of improvised explosive devices (IEDs).
 When significant effort was made to reduce the availability of ammonium nitrate fertilizer in Afghanistan, IED makers started using potassium chlorate as a cheap and effective alternative.
 In 2013, 60% of IEDs in Afghanistan used potassium chlorate, making it the most common ingredient used in IEDs.

-Potassium chlorate was also the main ingredient in the car bomb used in 2002 Bali bombings that killed 202 people.
+Potassium chlorate was also the main ingredient in the car bomb used in the 2002 Bali bombings that killed 202 people.

 Potassium chlorate is used to force the blossoming stage of the longan tree, causing it to produce fruit in warmer climates.